nmstreethran/kerry-flux-data/README.md

 "2014-12-22 11:47:39.8",761139398,0.5765,-0.9160001,1.22775,760.9031,8.796409,"NAN",12.12582,99.22072,0,11.70769,1.236716
 ```

-Binary data are in the TOB3 (Table Oriented Binary 3) format, while the text-based data are in TOA5 (Table Oriented ASCII 5) format.
+Binary data are in the TOB3 (Table Oriented Binary 3) format, while the text-based data are in the TOA5 (Table Oriented ASCII 5) format.
 Binary data can be viewed and converted into TOA5 by installing the free [PC400](https://www.campbellsci.eu/pc400) software (Windows only; requires admin rights to install) from Campbell Scientific and using the Card Convert utility.
 More information can be found in this [LI-COR EddyPro guide](https://www.licor.com/env/support/EddyPro/topics/processing-ascii-and-tob1-files.html#PreparingrawfluxdataloggedbyaCampbellDataloggerforprocessing).
-TOA5 files can then be processed just like any CSV or text file in R.
+TOA5 files can then be processed just like any CSV file in R.

 ## Further reading